The Aswan Quarry, Scoop Marks, and the Unfinished Obelisk

 What are the Aswan Quarry Scoop Marks?

-Someone sure went crazy with a scooping machine at the Aswan Quarry.
-What scoops granite like butter?
-I have no clue, but there are many examples of these scoop marks, and they are far too evenly sized to be made by hand.
+Someone clearly went wild with a scooping machine at the Aswan Quarry.
+What tool cuts granite like butter?
+I have no idea, but there are countless examples of these scoop shaped marks scattered across the quarry, and they are far too consistent in size and shape to look like random hand work.

-One thing for sure that doesn’t leave scoop marks in granite; those dolerite pounding stones.
-Some archeologists claim that these stone pounders could be used to quarry and shape granite.
-We put that to the test in the video at the end of this post.
+One thing is certain.
+Dolerite pounding stones do not leave marks like this.
+Some archaeologists claim these hand sized stones were used to pound and shape granite at the quarry.
+We put that theory to the test in the video at the end of this post.

 What caused the Aswan Quarry scoop marks?

-Today, nobody knows what caused the scoop marks around the unfinished obelisk.
-Engineer Christopher Dunn suggests it was a machine with a pivoting arm that could scoop under the obelisk.
-Brien Foerster thinks it was vibrational technology.
-Some archeologists say it was the dolerite pounding stones.
+Nobody knows what created the scoop marks around the Unfinished Obelisk.
+Several theories have been proposed.
+Engineer Christopher Dunn suggests a machine with a pivoting arm capable of cutting beneath the obelisk.
+Brien Foerster has suggested some form of vibrational technology.
+Many archaeologists maintain that the marks were produced by hand using dolerite pounding stones.

 The unfinished obelisk has scoop marks?